 Note: For information regarding medical course drops and medical withdrawals, visit https://dsst.fsu.edu or call the Office of Withdrawal Services at (850) 644-1741.

 Guidelines for Field Placement Fitness

 These guidelines apply to all student field placements, including internships, practicum experiences, and student teaching.
 The University has the authority to determine both the fitness of its students to be placed in field placements and the suitability of particular field placement sites.
 The academic judgment of qualified faculty, on issues relevant to the professional requirements of a given field, is critical to this process.

 Students may either be denied a field placement or removed from a placement on the basis of the academic judgment of qualified faculty.
 Students have the right to be informed of the academic and non-academic requirements for obtaining a field placement early in their majors.
 They also have the right, except in emergency cases, to receive notice of their deficiencies and an opportunity to correct those deficiencies prior to a final decision.
 Students should consult the information provided by each specific college, department, or academic program of interest for more detailed information.

-All current and prospective students of higher education in the state of Florida may access the FloridaShines Web site.
-By logging on to http://www.floridashines.org you can perform a variety of tasks, including the following:
+All current and prospective students of higher education in the state of Florida may access the FloridaShines Website.
+By logging on to https://www.floridashines.org/ you can perform a variety of tasks, including the following: